TOAST-DOCS/Gamebase/en/upgrade-guide.md

 ### Android

 * Confirmed that a crash occurred on Android 6.0 (M, API Level 23) when calling registerPush in Gamebase Android SDK 2.44.0.
-    * Please uses Gamebase Android SDK 2.44.1 where the issue was fixed.
+    * Please use Gamebase Android SDK 2.44.1 where the issue was fixed.

 ## 2.43.3